 Our theme Revolutionizing RF brings IMS2026 back to Boston, Massachusetts, a long-time stronghold for the RF/microwave industry with its rich history of technological innovation.
 The Greater Boston area hosts countless renowned universities and leading RF/microwave companies.
-The event will be held in the Thomas Michael Menino Convention and Exhibition

-Center (formerly the BCEC) in the heart of the Seaport District, a vibrant waterfront neighborhood known for its modern buildings, trendy restaurants, bustling nightlife, and scenic harbor views, blending innovation with rich maritime history.
+The event will be held in the Boston Convention & Exposition Center (BCEC) in the heart of the Seaport District, a vibrant waterfront neighborhood known for its modern buildings, trendy restaurants, bustling nightlife, and scenic harbor views, blending innovation with rich maritime history.
 We look forward to welcoming you back to Boston for IMS2026!